People Are Wondering if Donald Trump's Latest Legal Troubles Have Landed Him in Jail Yet

 Article continues below advertisement

-Trump's legal troubles are far from over—he's still under investigation for several cases.
+Trump's legal troubles are far from over — he's still under investigation for several cases in addition to the ones he’s already been indicted for.

 Trump is also under investigation at the federal level regarding the attack on the Capitol on Jan.
-6, 2021, and for his refusal to turn classified documents over to the National Archives.
+6, 2021.
 Ultimately, it seems unlikely that these charges will land the former president in jail for an extended period.

 How he would perform his presidential duties, however, remains a question, to which we will hopefully never learn the answer.